Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Reproducibility

 \section{Reproducibility}

 This section presents the hyperparameter values used in our experiments.
 Our code can be found in the MORL-Baselines repository~\cite{felten_toolkit_2023}.
-Moreover, the results of all runs and hyperparameters are hosted in openrlbenchmark~\cite{huang_openrlbenchmark_2023}.
+Moreover, the results of all runs and hyperparameters are hosted in OpenRLBenchmark~\cite{huang_open_2024}.
+Environment implementations are available in MO-Gymnasium~\cite{alegre_mo-gym_2022}.

-\section{Additional works classified in our taxonomy}
+\section{Additional Works Classified in our Taxonomy}

 \afterpage{

 \begin{landscape} { } \end{landscape}

 }